 Brackenbury will receive a mentorship from Soho Theatre.
 The venue's comedy associate, Lee Griffiths, says: "Funny Women have consistently worked with brilliant artists and shows over the years and it is with great excitement that we at Soho Theatre will be able to continue our relationship with them by offering mentorship to the winner of the Best Show Award including the opportunity to sit down and talk about how we curate our programme and what we look for in a production."

 This was the 16th year of the Funny Women Awards.
-Previous winners include Katherine Ryan, Zoe Lyons, Jayde Adams, Desiree Burch, Harriet Braine, Sara Pascoe, Sarah Millican, Susan Calman, Rachel Parris, Bridget Christie, Kerry Godliman and Roisin Conaty and Thanyia Moore.
+Previous winners and finalists include Katherine Ryan, Zoe Lyons, Jayde Adams, Desiree Burch, Harriet Braine, Sara Pascoe, Sarah Millican, Susan Calman, Rachel Parris, Bridget Christie, Kerry Godliman and Roisin Conaty and Thanyia Moore.

 Talking about becoming the patron of Funny Women, Jo Brand says it is "a brilliant organisation put together to encourage women to go into comedy and support them on their journey.
 It's really important because potential women comics really need their own space and help to set the agenda themselves."

 Funny Women founder Lynne Parker says: "Having the support of Jo means the world to us with her wealth of knowledge and experience of the industry.
 She tops the list of favourite female comedians and will help to bring attention to the work we do to give women a voice, in comedy and beyond.

 "As a not for profit community organisation we offer support to women who want to perform, write, make films or produce shows through our outreach events and services.
 This is reflected in the breadth of our Awards and the hundreds of women who have taken part this year.

 "Well done to all our finalists who we expect to be seeing a lot more of in the years to come."